 Whenever taking your cat outside of your home, be mindful of the safety features your cat backpack offers.
 Be sure to first test the safety of the pack inside your home to ensure that your cat cannot escape.
-Make sure your cat is microchipped or is wearing an identification tag just in case before venturing outside of the home.
+Make sure your cat is microchipped or is wearing an identification tag just in case before venturing outside.

-“Some backpack carriers come with an attachment point for your cat's leash,” adds Dr. Ushi-Phillips.
+“Some backpack carriers come with an attachment point for your cat's leash,” Dr. Ushi-Phillips said.
 “Depending on how you plan to use your backpack, this can be extremely helpful as it allows your cat to easily hang out around the backpack.”

-“Just as important, but often overlooked, is your own comfort while wearing the backpack,” says Dr. Ushi-Phillips.
+“Just as important, but often overlooked, is your own comfort while wearing the backpack,” Dr. Ushi-Phillips added.
 “It can already be a bumpy ride for your cat, but if you’re constantly adjusting and shifting the backpack to find a comfortable spot for you, it’s going to make things even bumpier for your cat.”

 Are backpack cat carriers safe in cars?

 “I’m not aware of any backpack cat carriers that have been crash tested (this is one group that does pet carrier crash testing),” says Dr. Ushi-Phillips.
-“It's safe to say that in the event of a crash unless the backpack carrier is secured to the car in some way, it’s not much safer than any other soft-sided carrier.
-However, if the carrier is secured to the car, that could improve the overall safety while in a car.”
+“It's safe to say that in the event of a crash, unless the backpack carrier is secured to the car in some way, it’s not much safer than any other soft-sided carrier.”

 How can I help my cat feel comfortable in a backpack carrier?